Shubham8037/Rutgers-CS-336/README.md

 # Rutgers CS 336
-CS 336 PRIN INFO & DATA MGT at Rutgers University
+CS 336 Principles of Information and Data Management at Rutgers University

 Professor Antonio Miranda